howl-anderson/Chinese_models_for_SpaCy/README.en-US.md

 [中文版本的 README](README.zh-Hans.md)
 ------------------------------

+# The official Chinese model for SpaCy is now available at (https://spacy.io/models/zh).
+It was developed with reference to this project and shares the same features.
+As the goal of this project — “promoting the development of the SpaCy Chinese model” — has been achieved, this repository will enter maintenance mode.
+Future updates will focus only on bug fixes.
+We would like to thank all users for their long-term attention and support.

 # Chinese models for SpaCy

 SpaCy (version > 2) models for Chinese language.
 Those models are rough and still **working in prograss**.
 But "Something is Better Than Nothing".